 The chloride contamination in Stoney Creek from salt applied to roads on Burnaby Mountain is continuing.

-The BC Ministry of Environment has not acted, but is still investigating.
+The BC Ministry of Environment has been notified, and is still investigating.

-Stoney Creek Environment Committee (SCEC) Road Salt and Salmon Program
+Stoney Creek Environment Committee (SCEC) Road Salt and Salmon Project

 What we know about the effects of road salt in the environment: